Merovex/verkilo-script/README.md

 Verkilo configures three default fonts, but you may reconfigure them provided they are available when using the LaTeX font packages listed here.
 See [Pandoc fonts for LaTeX](https://pandoc.org/MANUAL.html#fonts) for more information.

+Fonts are configured in either the `metadata.yml` or the in-document Frontmatter.

+The LaTeX packages used for font assignments are:

 ```
 \usepackage{fontspec}
 \usepackage{xunicode}